 - Users value paywalled content more than they do free.
 They rate it as more useful, trustworthy, and legitimate.

 - A user accessing gated content is more likely to become a repeat customer or client.
 In this way, a paywall is a means of lead generation.

-If you decide you want to paywall, the first thing is finding a reliable and high-quality provider, like MemberPress, who can make this happen.
+If you decide you want to paywall, the first thing to do is find a reliable and high-quality provider, like MemberPress, who can make this happen.
 Then make sure the content is worth paying for.
 A good example of this is the New York Times, which, as of May 2021, had 7.5 million subscribers.

 If you can’t bring that brand recognition and value to the table, you’ll need to think of another reason why people will pay for your content.
 One of the best is content uniqueness.
 Another is good, old-fashioned quality.
 After all, content matters.

-While you’re thinking about content matters, let’s move on to how you can implement gating.
+While you’re thinking about how content matters, let’s move on to how you can implement gating.

 Giving the customer what they want – for a price

 Google offers content providers something known as “flexible sampling“.
 With this, you get to decide how much of your content you want to make freely available to users.